fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://flatt.tech/reports/210401_pwn2own/">-Pwn2Own Local Escalation of Privilege Category</a>

+<a href="https://blog.melbadry9.xyz/write-ups/fuzzing/creating-sharing-log4shell-poc">-How I built the PoC for the Log4j zero-day security vulnerability</a>

 <a href="https://websecblog.com/vulns/google-threadit/">-5 Different Vulnerabilities in Google’s Threadit</a>

 <a href="https://aravind07.medium.com/bypassing-login-page-in-2-mins-5b773d46f4d">-Bypassing Login Page in 2 Mins</a>